Jerusalem central bus station: Kosher McDonald's controversy

-A second bone of contention was the opening of a McDonald's franchise in the food court.
+A further controversy followed the opening of a McDonald's franchise in the food court.
 Most McDonald's restaurants, including the one in the Jerusalem city center, did not have kashrut certification from the rabbinate.
 Although this McDonald's franchise was in the process of applying for a kashrut certificate, and even completed its construction accordingly, the rabbinate conditioned its certification on McDonald's making its other outlets in the city kosher.
 When McDonald's decided to open a kosher branch but without a certificate, Haredi activists threatened a boycott.
 The Natzba real-estate firm which owns the bus station canceled McDonald's contract.
 McDonald's took it to court and won; Natzba was forced to pay it 100,000 shekels in trial expenses.
 McDonald's opened its franchise in the Central Bus Station, following halachic obligations, but without rabbinical supervision.
 The Haredi boycott never materialized.

 In January 2010, McDonald's reopened with a kosher certificate from the Jerusalem rabbinate, after the company agreed to make changes to satisfy the rabbis.
 The signs are blue, instead of the traditional red, with "kosher" written in English and Hebrew in big letters.
 The disposable cartons, bags, wraps, and place mats, are also blue and bear no golden arches, and the staff wear special uniforms.